BambooMachine/MicroFW/README.md

 * Maximum characters for line is 85
 * Indent 4 spaces
 * Control structures (if, while, switch, for, etc.) have one space between control keyword and opening parenthesis
-* Opening curly bracket is on same line as control keyword, method name, etc.
+* Opening curly bracket is on same line as control keyword

 ### Example:
 ```